osxmidi/LinVst/README.md

 Makefile-xembed6432 and Makefile-xembed are for the host embedded window option using XEMBED (some display problems might occur).

 Makefile-noembed6432 and Makefile-noembed are for a standalone window version that can be useful for some hosts (Tracktion).

+Makefile-noembed6432-drag and Makefile-noembed-drag are for a standalone window version that can accept drag and drop files.